Front End CSS Bootstrap Figma Back End PHP Content Management Craft CMS Transactional Email Graphic Design Adobe Illustrator

 - Create a tracking system using reports' unique IDs to allow users to learn more about their report

-- Use email relay servers to ensure deliverability of email notifications
+- Use email relay servers to ensure deliverability of email notifications (in this case, we use Craft CMS's mailer to generate a template using Twig and send out via Microsoft Exchange's servers)

 - Integrate Slack webhooks to deliver notifications to our partners at the scooter operators